jeffxf/recon-headers/README.md

 Start the web server and come up with URI's to send out.
 The server will respond with a randomly generated png image to any URI requested.
 You can take advantage of the wildcard by providing each recipient a different URI path that identifies each individual.
 Then wait for requests to the image URI which will be logged to the logfile.

-It's up to your creativity as to how you send the URL in a way that it will be opened by the recipient.
-Examples could be an email or word document with an image attached using the URL.
-When the email or word doc is opened, their host will make a request to the URL to get the image.
+It's up to your creativity as to how you send the URI in a way that it will be opened by the recipient.
+Examples could be an email or word document with an image attached using the URI.
+When the email or word doc is opened, their host will make a request to the URI to get the image.
 The generated images are almost completely transparent and relatively small so the recipient shouldn't notice it.

 ## Demo / Example

 A demo is running at: https://recon-headers.herokuapp.com/ (Thanks Heroku).
 Just append whatever URI you want after the domain and it will respond with a random png while logging the request.

-A page was setup to tail the most recent (ip redacted) logs at: https://recon-headers.herokuapp.com/logs
+A page was setup to tail the most recent (IP redacted) logs at: https://recon-headers.herokuapp.com/logs

 Additionally, there is a word document in the **examples/** directory that will load an image from https://recon-headers.herokuapp.com/example.png when opened.